zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 suggested here are based on those used in the onion, while others are based on intuition, and all should be fine-tuned.

-TODO: discuss forwarding; need to find forwarder nodes we can connect to directly close to the target.
+For the rest of this section, whenever we talk about sending packets to a DHT node and receiving responses, it should be understood that if we are not connected to the DHT, then this is done via a TCP relay using the Forwarding protocol, and we nonetheless term this as "direct" communication with the DHT node.

-For each announcement we wish to make, we maintain a list of the 8 DHT nodes closest to the announcement public key we have found.
-Initially, and whenever the list is not full, it is populated with random announce nodes from the DHT node lists (see [Finding announce nodes]).
+For each announcement we wish to make, we maintain a list of up to 8 DHT nodes.
+This list will contain the nodes we have found closest to the announcement public key.
+We mark a node on this list as an **open** node if
+we confirm we are able to communicate with it directly, and we ensure the list never contains more than 4 non-open nodes.
+Given this proviso, the list contains nodes as close as possible to the target key; an attempt to add a node succeeds if it can be added, removing a more distant node if the list is full, without this resulting in too many non-open nodes.

+When we talk about sending a "forwarded" request below, we mean that the request is sent as the payload of a Forward request sent directly to a random open node in the list.
+(Note that if we are not connected to the DHT, this Forward request is itself forwarded via a TCP relay).

+We periodically send Data Search requests to the nodes on the list; these requests are sent directly to open nodes, and forwarded to non-open nodes.
+When we receive a Data Search response, we send further Data Search requests to any nodes given in the response which could be added as non-open nodes to the list.
+We also attempt to add the sender of the response to the list -- as an open node if we received the response directly, and as a non-open node if it was forwarded.
+If we do add it as a non-open node in this way, we also send it a direct Data Search request.

+Initially, and periodically while the list is not full, we populate the list by sending Data Search requests to random announce nodes (see [Finding announce nodes]) from our DHT nodes lists if we are connected to the DHT, and to random bootstrap nodes otherwise.

-We periodically send Data Search requests to the nodes on the list.
-When we receive a Data Search response, we try to add the sender to the list, and we send further Data Search requests to any nodes given in the response which could be added to the list.
-When we receive a Data Search response from a node which is already on the list indicating that our current announcement is stored or that a Store Announcement request would be accepted, we also send a Store Announcement request to that node (making sure to use the Port/IP that's on the list rather than the source of the Data Search response, to prevent UDP amplification attacks, and using the same forwarder used for the Data Search request).
+When we receive a Data Search response from a node which is already on the list indicating that our current announcement is stored or that a Store Announcement request would be accepted, we also send a Store Announcement request to that node (making sure to use the Port/IP that's on the list rather than the source of the Data Search response, to prevent UDP amplification attacks, and using the same forwarders (if any) used for the Data Search request).
 In this request we put an initial announcement, or a reannouncement if the response indicated that our current announcement is already stored.
 We set the requested timeout to 300 seconds.
 If we obtain an Announcement Store